-Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If response/attendance comments received not accepted applicable) 10 Public Hearing Wisconsin Stakeholders and Citizens CDBG-CLOSE Public Hearing - 0 attendees; 14 written or e-mailed comments See 2018 Annual Action Plan Appendix for CDBG- CLOSE submitted comments and DEHCR response and reasons DEHCR made accommodations in CDBG-CLOSE to address some of the concerns.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 10 Public Hearing Wisconsin Stakeholders and Citizens CDBG-CLOSE Public Hearing - 0 attendees; 14 written or e-mailed comments See 2018 Annual Action Plan Appendix for CDBG- CLOSE submitted comments and DEHCR response DEHCR made accommodations in CDBG-CLOSE to address some of the concerns.
 However, the requests to retain the RLF program as it existed or to create regional funds were not deemed feasible given the status of the program.
-11 Public Hearing Wisconsin Stakeholders and Citizens Substantial Amendment #4 Public Hearing - 0 attendees; 0 written or e-mailed comments received 0 written or e- mailed comments received 0 written or e-mailed comments received
+11 Public Hearing Wisconsin Stakeholders and Citizens Substantial Amendment #4 Public Hearing - 0 attendees; 0 written or e-mailed comments received 0 written or e- mailed comments received 0 written or e-mailed comments received 12 Public Hearing Wisconsin Stakeholders and Citizens Substantial Amendment #7 Public Hearing attendees; written or e-mailed comments received